What is wrong with Barkha Dutt’s “We the Women of Kashmir” show?

 Isn’t it normal for people to be curious to know why someone takes such a less-opted path in a place where a majority of women still prefer to wear modest attire as they see it as their loyalty towards their religion?
 Her ridicule could have been proper had someone stopped her from pursuing her choice in an increasingly pro-choice world.
 Rest is normal and expected in a society which identifies itself with some religion by conviction.
 While situating the problem of misogyny within religious-inclined men of Kashmir only, the same attitude by women was painted as ‘not Kashmir-specific only through’ to show her stark double standards.

 Shuja Tasleem, a young writer, had her heartrending yet inspiring story to tell.
 It was of her mother subjected to long-term domestic abuse at the hands of her own husband after she gave birth to this girl child against his wrongful wishes of having a boy.
-Even though she too hadn’t anything special to say about elections, she was mainly right in advocating for a woman the right to choose her man and to get out of an abusive relationship, both of which are recognised by the religion of the largely Muslim society of Kashmir but denied at times due to some condemnable social constructs.
+Even though she too hadn’t anything special to say about elections, she was mainly right in advocating for a woman’s right to choose her man and to get out of an abusive relationship, both of which are recognised by the religion of the largely Muslim society of Kashmir but denied at times due to some condemnable social constructs.

 However, conceptually mistaken was her notion of strike and hartals having something to do with any villainous act in society.
 She was asking why there was no public outcry on the recent incestuous rape of a girl by her father in Bandipora area of Kashmir which later pushed her to commit suicide.
 While she questioned if the same silence, though it wasn’t precisely the case, would have been experienced had the crime been done by a CRPF man, she mistook an isolated crime with a more personal character and possible anywhere in the world with something particular to Kashmir, given cases like Kunan-poshpora mass rape and 2009 rape and murder case of Asiya and Neelofer on its record.

-Calls for the strike are given against wrongs done by a democratic state and not individuals catching whom and then subjecting to the law is the responsibility of the police.
+Calls for the strike are given against wrongs done by a democratic state and not individuals catching whom and subjecting to the law is the responsibility of the police.
 Yes, the same police another participant, Shehryar, is seen showering praise upon for their ‘helpfulness and cooperation’ minutes before in the show, but which has failed to play any appreciable role so far in such cases and has also failed to make a breakthrough in this particular case.

 Shehryar Khanum, preferring to call herself an activist than a lawyer and the eldest among the guests, expressed some wisdom.
 Even if she, like others, hadn’t much to say about the ‘polls’ in the title, she was the only one to bring forth some real issues like lack of shelter homes for women (abandoned obviously), denial of access to places of women abuse happenings during law and order situations and denial of spotlight to societal issues in a place where political conflict has taken a permeating centre stage.
 She also, towards the very end, gave the outer world a message that Kashmiri people aren’t dumb to tell their stories, but intelligent, and the people from outside should ‘see them more’ and cover the multiple dimensions of Kashmir.